SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: System Architecture

 \subsection{\SPEEDEX{} Module Architecture}

 To implement an exchange that operates replicably where trades in a block are not ordered relative to each other, \SPEEDEX{} requires a set of trading semantics such that operations {\it commute}.

-Traditional exchange semantics are far from commutative.
-Traditionally, one offer to buy an asset is matched with the lowest priced seller, and the next offer to buy is matched against the second-lowest priced seller, and so on.
-Note that every trade occurs at a slightly different exchange rate.
+Traditional exchange semantics are far from commutative: one offer to buy an asset is matched with the lowest priced seller, and the next offer to buy is matched against the second-lowest priced seller, and so on.
+Hence, every trade can occur at a slightly different exchange rate.

-Instead, to make trades commutative, \SPEEDEX{} computes in every block a \emph{valuation} $p_A$ for every asset $A$.
-The units of $p_A$ are meaningless, and can be thought of as a fictional valuation asset that exists only for the duration of a single block.
-However, valuations imply exchange rates between different assets---every sale of asset $A$ for asset $B$ occurs at a price of $p_A/p_B$.
+Instead, to make trades commutative, \SPEEDEX{} computes in every block a \emph{valuation} $p_{\asset{A}}$ for every asset ${\asset{A}}$.
+The units of $p_{\asset{A}}$ are meaningless, and can be thought of as a fictional valuation asset that exists only for the duration of a single block.
+However, valuations imply exchange rates between different assets---every sale of asset ${\asset{A}}$ for asset ${\asset{B}}$ occurs at a price of $p_{\asset{A}}/p_{\asset{B}}$.
 Unlike traditional exchanges, \SPEEDEX{} does not explicitly compute a matching between trade offers.
 Instead, offers trade with a conceptual \emph{``auctioneer''} entity at these exchange rates.
 Trading becomes commutative because all trades in one asset pair occur at the same price.

 The main algorithmic challenge is to compute valuations where the exchange \emph{clears}--- i.e., the amount of each asset sold to the auctioneer equals the amount bought from the auctioneer.